ErrorTzy/writings/notes/Philosophy_of_Mind/Secondary_Literature/TuringComputingMachineryAndIntelligence.md

 ## Negative Defense

-1. Theological objection
+1. **Theological objection**
-2. Wishful thinking objection
+2. **Wishful thinking objection**
-3. Mathematical objection: Godel's theorem, Church-Turing thesis; Machine cannot perform some jobs:
+3. **Mathematical objection**: Godel's theorem, Church-Turing thesis; Machine cannot perform some jobs:
     a.
 Respond: Human may also have limitation.
 Let's just try the test `This is not a satisfying response`
-4. The argument from consciousness: Man not only behaves but also feels he is behaving:
+4. **The argument from consciousness**: Man not only behaves but also feels he is behaving:
     a.
 Respond: This will lead to solipsism because we only feels our own feelings.
+    b.
+Also, qualia is a byproduct, not the essence of thinking
-5. Arguments from disabilities: machines cannot be kind/beautiful/fall in love, etc.:
+5. **Arguments from disabilities**: machines cannot be kind/beautiful/fall in love, etc.:
     a.
 Respond: This is only because you haven't seen one.
 As for machines cannot make mistakes, machine can make "errors of conclusion", but not "errors of functioning"
-6. Lady Lovelace's Objection: Machines do whatever we know how to order it to perform:
+6. **Lady Lovelace's Objection**: Machines do whatever we know how to order it to perform:
     a.
 Respond: Machine learning is possible.
 We may not fully understand a complex machine, even if we may be able to understand it with a lot of time.
-7. Nervous system is not a discrete machine:
+7. **Nervous system is not a discrete machine**:
     a.
 Respond: But at least it will give the right sort of answer
-8. The Argument from Informality of Behavior: There is no set of rules that describe what a man should do in every conceivable set of circumstance:
+8. **The Argument from Informality of Behavior**: There is no set of rules that describe what a man should do in every conceivable set of circumstance:
     a.
 Respond: This confuses the laws of behavior with the laws of conduct
-9. The Argument from Extra-Sensory Perception: Telepathy
+9. **The Argument from Extra-Sensory Perception**: Telepathy

 ## Positive Defense